dwave-training/traveling-salesperson/README.md

 The program ``hss_exercise.py`` is the first exercise.You will need to:

  1. Call the hybrid solver
- 2. Call the traveling salesman QUBO generator from ``dwave_networkx``
+ 2. Call the traveling salesperson QUBO generator from ``dwave_networkx``
  3. Enter your access token
  4. Fill in the ``get-qubo`` function
  5. Setup your sampler in the ``get_sampler`` function to run on the hybrid sampler

  Notes:

-1. Don't forget to import the packages where the sampler and traveling salesman QUBO generator lives.
+1. Don't forget to import the packages where the sampler and traveling salesperson QUBO generator lives.
 2. You may find the [Ocean documentation](https://docs.ocean.dwavesys.com/en/stable/) useful.

 ## Exercise 2